Diving at atmospheric

 pressure from the surface

 To explore the first 50m beneath the surface, divers can enter the water through:

 • SeaOrbiter’s external lift which takes them directly to -12m to dive in the vessel’s immediate surroundings.

 • Inflatables which can be used to seek out marine creatures within a radius of several miles around SeaOrbiter.

-To carry out unrestricted dives at depths of between 10m and 100m without the inconvenience of decompression stops, aquanauts stay in the hyperbaric laboratory, a pressurised chamber which keeps them at the same pressure as the surrounding underwater environment.
+To carry out unrestricted dives at depths between 10m and 100m without the inconvenience of decompression stops, aquanauts stay in the hyperbaric laboratory, a pressurized chamber which keeps them at the same pressure as the surrounding underwater environment.
 They can then stay on extended dives among the marine creatures, especially during the night, a critical period when unknown animals rise to the surface from the deep.